Skip to main content

 Qofte (Meatballs)

-These flavorful meatballs, often made with a mix of ground meat and spices, are a popular dish served in various ways, from grilled to stewed.
+Meatballs made from ground meat and spices, served all kinds of ways, from grilled to stewed.

 Speca të Mbushura (Stuffed Peppers)